 The main conclusion from this computational exercise is that the distributions of proton densities include several sources of broadening that are not possible to a priori disentangle.
-The structural problem in ih-RIDME is more complex than a twospin interaction in PDS.
+The structural problem in ih-RIDME is more complex than a two-spin interaction in PDS.
 The PDS signal in the frequency domain is a superposition of Pake patterns with different splitting parameters.
-Such spectrum, if the underlying distance distribution is sufficiently broad, may look like a smooth feature-less function.
+Such a spectrum, if the underlying distance distribution is sufficiently broad, may look like a smooth, feature-less function.
 Further, a distance between two spins is a clear geometric invariant upon global frame rotation.
-Consequently, upon neglecting the exchange interaction, the dipolar spectrum can be deconvoluted from the Pake pattern by various mathematical means (Jeschke et al. (2006); Fábregas Ibáñez et al. (2020); Worswick et al. (2018); Russell et al. (2022)) and the result corresponds to a distance distribution.
-Since the ih-RIDME method, by design, analyses interaction with many nuclear spins, the description of a geometric configuration by a single invariant is not feasible.
-This obstacle affects the use of ih-RIDME data in ensemble-based computation methods, because the intermediate processing result in the form of distribution function $p(\sigma)$ may be less intuitive than the distance distribution in PDS.
-In the cases where the nuclear distribution around the electron spin is close to isotropic, the value of σ can be related to the nuclear density.
-This is relevant for the first kind of heterogeneity and the function $p(\sigma)$ has the meaning of the distribution of local nuclear density.
-This meaning is strictly speaking not applicable to systems with strongly anisotropic nuclear arrangements with respect to the electron spin, like spin-labeled macromolecules.
+Consequently, upon neglecting the exchange interaction, the dipolar spectrum can be deconvoluted from the Pake pattern by various mathematical means (Jeschke et al., 2006; Fábregas Ibáñez et al., 2020; Worswick et al., 2018; Russell et al., 2022), and the result corresponds to a distance distribution.
+As the ih-RIDME method, by design, analyses interaction with many nuclear spins, the description of a geometric configuration by a single invariant is not feasible.
+This obstacle affects the use of ih-RIDME data in ensemblebased computation methods, as the intermediate processing result in the form of distribution function $p(\sigma)$ may be less intuitive than the distance distribution in PDS.
+In the cases in which the nuclear distribution around the electron spin is close to isotropic, the value of σ can be related to the nuclear density.
+This is relevant for the first kind of heterogeneity, and the function $p(\sigma)$ has the meaning of the distribution of local nuclear density.
+Strictly speaking, this meaning is not applicable to systems with strongly anisotropic nuclear arrangements with respect to the electron spin, like spinlabelled macromolecules.
 There, the distribution of conformers and the broadening from the orientational average of the anisotropic nuclear placement may have equal contributions to the experimentally determined distributions $p(\sigma)$.